This following sections describe alternative architectures for a WebLogic Server cluster:

 A multi-tier architecture may require adjustments to the configuration, as described in the following sections.

 Because the multi-tier architecture provides load balancing for clustered object calls, the system generally utilizes more IP sockets than a combined-tier architecture.
-In particular, during peak socket usage, each WebLogic Server in the cluster that hosts servlets and JSPs may potentially use a maximum of:
+In particular, during peak socket usage, each WebLogic Server instance in the cluster that hosts servlets and JSPs may potentially use a maximum of:

 One socket for replicating HTTP session states between primary and secondary servers, plus